nilan3/intelematics-activity-recognition/README.md

   - Use databricks `sparkdl` to integrate tensorflow/keras model into a spark pipeline.
 - Implement anomaly detection in the pre processing phase to remove any abnormal data which can affect the neural network.
   - Merge all measurements to form a signature for a user's activity.
 Use similarity algorithm (e.g. cosine similarity) to identify groups of similar behaviour but most importantly any abnormal ones which can be filtered out before training.
+  - or use isolation forest to pick out anomalies